CodeScop/Oge-Mai-Field-Guide/allresources.md

     - 3PC Battles: Velts: Desert (1200 words for 4-8), Czanus (700 words for 1-3), Tambo (2000 words, 4 Rope, 10 Leaves, min level 5 for 3), Villager (1300 words, 1 Spider Poison, 5 Leaves for 1-2)
     - 3PC Quests: Main Quest 4/A Desert Army (2-3 per Assassin)
     - Gansu Battles: Pipit (900 words for 1-2)
-    - DigS Battles: Shepherd (1000 words for 1-4)
+    - Dig Battles: Shepherd (1000 words for 1-4)
     - ShrineCar Battles: Roica (150 words for 1-2), Biironk (420 words for 2-4), Halores (900 words for 3-5)
     - ShrineCO Battles: Fraite (220 words for 2-3), Lekhop (320 words for 1-3)
     - ShrineGiant Battles: Skuppa's Giant Marionette (500 words for 2-4), Guardian (500 words for 1-4), Untu Golem (500 words for 0-7)